cappuu02/Cybersecurity-Sapienza/Distributed System/2) Time Models.md

 ## Partially-Synchronous
 System that in certain point is sync and in some points is async. ![[Pasted image 20241002171454.png]]

-An algorithm with Safety property (ex: Mutex) is not good for partial synchrony sistems.
-There can be some points where the proprery is broken by async parts.
+An algorithm with Safety property (ex: Mutex) is not good for partial synchrony systems.
+There can be some points where the proprerty is broken by async parts.

 An algorithm with liveness property (ex: No-Starvation) can be used for partial synchrony sistems (There is a time $t$, unknown to us, after which the system is synchronous and will be synchronous forever).